marta-opalinska/Tactico/README.md

 # Getting Started

-An example main file can be found in *src/main.cpp*.
+An example [*PlatformIO*](https://platformio.org/) project containing Tactico framework for Arduino Nano 33 BLE and NRF52840-DK can be found in *examples* folder.
+I highly recommending installing PlatformIO and checking out the examples ;)

 # Framework Architecture